dbirdflyshi/DjangoUdemyCourse/Readme.md

     4. Inside the form tag, Create a submit button
         - `<input type="submit", value = "Submit">`
 4. Now everything should be already good to go and connected, go ahead and test it is working.

+### Relative URLs
+Relative URLs are good for when you want to set up a second level and interchange your apps between projects.
+With it, you have your urls living inside of your app which then that url file connects to the urls file in the project.

+In order to do that, you must do the following:
+1. In your app folder, create a `urls.py` file
+    1. Import your views `from <app_name> import views`
+    2. Import the path and include functions from the django package `from django.urls import path,include`
+    3. Set the namespace by creating a variable called `APP_NAME` and tie it to the name of the app `app_name = '<name of your app>'`
+    4. Create your url list `urlpatterns = []` like in the project folder version and include the views you made in the views file and of those, which ones you want to live in the app directory
+2. In the project folder, modify the `urls.py` file
+    1. Add the relative path linking both urls files to your urlpatterns list `path("<app name>/", include('<app name>.urls'))`
+3. When referencing this in your html, you gotta do these
+    1. Instead of a link in your html, you gotta use this `{% url '<variable from the APP_NAME designation>:<view_name>' %}`.
+Full example for an anchor tag is here: `<a href="{% url 'basic_app:other' %}">The other page</a>`

+### Template inheritance/extension
+You can create html components and call them in other html files for ultimate reusability.

+In order to do this, you have to set your code up with the following:
+1. In your templates folder, create a new html file that houses your inheritable html code, like a nav bar, or your entire webpage structure..
+2. Inside of the newly created html file, build out everything you want to be inherited across your other html files
+3. Where you want the other code from other html files to populate, write the following template tag: `{% block <block_name> %}`
+    - for `<block_name>`, you can put whatever you want, just know that it is what will be reused elsewhere
+4. Close it out with the endblock template tag `{% endblock %}`
+5. In your other html files, include only the `<!DOCTYPE html>`
+6. While still in the other html file, add the template tag that calls your inheritable code `{% extends "<app_name>/<inheritable html file name>.html" %}`
+7. Under that, put this `{% block <block_name> %}`
+8. Insert all the html you want for this page
+9. To close out the inheritable html, add `{% endblock %}`

+### Template filters